tomhoover/guide-programming-fundamentals-in-python/guide.md

 __Note for Tati:__ Show me how to use this on a string, since we mention it.

-Call to Action - tweet a picture of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world.
+Tweet a screen of your pypets [@Thinkful](https://twitter.com/thinkful) so we can share your creation with the world.

 BONUS:
 Once you have completed the steps above you should feel free to add additional features that you design yourself!
 Here are some ideas to get you started: